rhino78/Kids_Grades/README.md

 # Kids_Grades
-a useful script that texts me my kids grades everyday
+A useful script that texts me my kids grades everyday

 My kids go to a school district where they have an online tool that allows to you see the grades, and how they are doing.